Bajron/three-thirteen/README.md

 go build and ./three-thirteen
 ```

-Then in your browser you can try:
+Then in your browser you:
 ```
 https://localhost:8080/3-13/?create=test&players=a,b,c
 https://localhost:8080/static/test.htm